vitolothomas1986/https-codeberg.org-hb9hnt-tSotaLog/CHANELOG.md

 * Add a summit database to display summit names

+# Next release

+* Added a tab to view and edit the callsign/name cache.
+It lets you add, delete and modify entries by swiping left and right (which is a bit of a break in the design, but the plan is to move everything in this direction to avoid wasting screen estate on buttons.)

 # Version 0.2.0

 * The option to add a `/P` to the callsign now adds the `/P` to every operator